OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 Configuration with a File
 =========================

-The ``-DCPSConfigFile PATH`` argument described above causes OpenDDS to read configuration from a human-readable ini-style text file.
+The ``-DCPSConfigFile <path>`` argument described above causes OpenDDS to read configuration from a human-readable ini-style text file.
 For example:

 .. tab:: Linux, macOS, BSDs, etc.